mbernste/mbernste.github.io/_posts/2019-12-30-measure_theory_post_1.md

 Second, as we will see in part 2, this foundation for probability theory will enable us to unify both discrete and continuous probability distributions.

-Appendix: Properties of $sigma$-algebras
+Appendix: Properties of $\sigma$-algebras
 ------------------

-In the following theorems, we prove that $sigma$-algebras are closed under set intersections, differences, and symmetric differences.
+In the following theorems, we prove that $\sigma$-algebras are closed under set intersections, differences, and symmetric differences.

 <span style="color:#0060C6">**Theorem 1:** Let $F$ be a set and $\mathcal{F}$ be a $\sigma$-algebra on $F$ with $A, B \in \mathcal{F}$.
 Then</span>